BlundellandGrumpys/.github/profile/README.md

 # Welcome to Blundell & Grumpy's Github Profile.

-Our plugins are kept **private**, any changes will be shown in this readme.
+Our plugins are kept **private**, Their name along with a short description will be shown in this readme.
+Any plugins not made by us are not shown in this readme.
 Join Our [Discord](https://discord.gg/blundellandgrumpys) or Support us on [Patreon](https://www.patreon.com/join/blundellandgrumpy)!